Brazilians go to the polls, with Lula tipped to beat Bolsonaro

 While that didn't materialize, the Defense Ministry said it will cross check results in over 380 polling stations across Brazil.
 Any citizen or entity is able to do the same, consulting a vote tally available at each station after ballot closure and online.

+After voting in Rio, wearing a T-shirt with the green and yellow of Brazil's flag, Bolsonaro told journalists that a clean election must be respected and that the first round would be decisive.
+Asked if he would respect results, he gave a thumbs up and walked away.

 Because the vote is conducted electronically, preliminary results are usually out within minutes, with the final result available a few hours later.
 This year, all polls will close at 5 p.m.
 Brasilia time (4 p.m.
-EDT; 2000 GMT), regardless of areas that are in later time zones.
+EDT; 2000 GMT).

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.